Coronavirus stimulus checks

-To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct cash payments to Ohioans.
+To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provided direct cash payments to Ohioans.

-The CARES act is providing help to support individuals and businesses affected by the COVID-19 Pandemic.
-One way it helps is through direct payments to certain individuals and families.
+The CARES Act provided help to support individuals and businesses affected by the COVID-19 pandemic.
+One way it helped is through direct payments to certain individuals and families.

 The amount of the payment depends on your income.